Easterhead/rainbow-leaderboard/README.md

 ## Maintinence

-In config.js we collect all the variables that change, like the id of the chapter and the link to it.
+In ./config.js and public/client_config.js we collect all the variables that change, like the id of the chapter and the link to it.
 These have to be updated every month manually.

 ## Where stuff is